 - Available on both iOS and Android tablets and phones.
-Basic device enrollment program (DEP) enrollment is not supported for a XenMobile Enterprise shared device.
-You must use an authorized DEP to enroll a shared device in this mode.
+Doesn’t support the basic Apple Deployment Program enrollment for a XenMobile Enterprise shared device.
+Use an authorized Apple Deployment Program to enroll a shared device in this mode.

-- Client certificate authentication, Citrix PIN, Touch ID, User Entropy, and two-factor authentication are not supported.
+- Doesn’t support client certificate authentication, Citrix PIN, Touch ID, User Entropy, and two-factor authentication.

-- Available only on iOS and Android tablets.
+- Available only on iOS and Android devices.

-- Only Active Directory username and password authentication is supported.
+- Supports only Active Directory user name and password authentication.

-- Client certificate authentication, Worx PIN, Touch ID, User Entropy, and two-factor authentication are not supported.
+- Doesn’t support client certificate authentication, Secure Hub passcode, Touch ID, User Entropy, and two-factor authentication.

-- MAM-only mode is not supported.
+- Doesn’t support MAM-only enrollment.
 The devices must enroll in MDM.

-- Only Secure Mail, Secure Web, and the ShareFile mobile app are supported.
-HDX apps are not supported.
+- Supports only Secure Mail, Secure Web, and the ShareFile mobile apps.
+Doesn’t support HDX apps.

-- Users can share XenMobile apps and MDX-wrapped apps only; they cannot share native apps on the devices.
+- Users cannot share native apps on the devices.

-- On Android, to isolate each user’s data for security purposes, the Disallow rooted devices policy in the XenMobile console should be On.
+- On Android, to isolate each user’s data for security purposes, set the Disallow rooted devices policy in the XenMobile console to On.

 Before you can enroll shared devices, you must do the following:

-- Create an Active Directory group named something like Shared Device Enrollers.
+- Create an Active Directory group.
+Give it a descriptive name, such as Shared Device Enrollers.

-- Add to this group Active Directory users who will enroll shared devices.
+- Add to the group the Active Directory users who enroll shared devices.
 If you want a new account for this purpose, create a new Active Directory user (for example, sdenroll) and add that user to the Active Directory group.